 Physical health benefits reign supreme for all

-As a category, physical health benefits—meaning anything designed to support employees’ physical health, such as major medical insurance, dental and vision coverage, critical illness coverage, cancer insurance, accident insurance, gym membership support, and wellness programs—are the most important across all generations, according to research from industry group LIMRA.2
+As a category, physical health benefits — meaning anything designed to support employees’ physical health, such as major medical insurance, dental and vision coverage, critical illness coverage, cancer insurance, accident insurance, gym membership support, and wellness programs — are the most important across all generations, according to research from industry group LIMRA.3

 There are some distinctions in how generations value physical benefits, though.
-Boomers are the most invested in this category, assigning it 40 points out of 100 compared against other benefits; Generation Z assigned it 27 points out of 100, making up the difference in other categories, including mental health, professional benefits and societal benefits.2
+Gen X are the most invested in this category, whereas younger employees distribute their priorities more broadly across mental health, professional benefits and societal benefits.2

 Younger workers particularly value mental health benefits

-The headlines about Generation Z being fluent in mental health issues play out in the research: Generation Z places more importance on mental health than other groups, with each successive generation valuing it slightly less than the one that preceded it.
+The headlines about Gen Z being fluent in mental health issues play out in the research: Gen Z places more importance on mental health than other groups, with each successive generation valuing it slightly less than the one that preceded it.

-But don’t let those headlines lead you to believe that older workers prefer to just tough it out when it comes to mental wellness: There’s only an 8-point discrepancy between how much Generation Z and boomers value mental health benefits.2
+But don’t let those headlines lead you to believe that older workers prefer to just tough it out when it comes to mental wellness: There’s only a 26% discrepancy between how much Gen Z and boomers value mental health benefits.2

-Among types of mental health benefits, insurance coverage for mental health was the most desired benefit, except among boomers.
+Among the various mental health benefits, insurance coverage for mental health was the most desired benefit across all generations, with the exception of boomers.
 The second most-desired benefit?
-Having a space in the office that’s devoted to mental health processing (like a quiet room or a meditation room).
-And in a twist that goes against the stereotype of younger people’s expectations of in-office perks, is what boomers said would be their top mental health benefit.4
+Having a dedicated space in the office for mental health processing, such as a quiet room or a meditation room.
+And in a twist that goes against the stereotype of younger people’s expectations of in-office perks, boomers said these perks would be their most desired mental health benefit.

-Employee assistance programs, a traditionally underutilized benefit,5 assume an unusual importance among millennials, who are significantly more likely to show interest in these programs than other generations, with 40% saying they would be interested in having an employer offer one (compared with 28% for both Gen Z and Gen X, and just 13% among boomers).2
+Employee assistance programs, a traditionally underutilized benefit,6 assume an unusual importance among millennials, who are significantly more likely to show interest in these programs than other generations, with 36% saying they would be interested in having an employer offer one (compared with 28% for both Gen Z and Gen X and just 19% among boomers).2

 Different life stages, different valuation of financial benefits

-As with other benefits categories, financial wellness is rated similarly in overall importance across generations.
+As with other benefit categories, financial wellness is rated similarly in overall importance across generations.
 But within this category, we see generational specifics emerge that correlate directly with people’s life stages.

 Take student loan assistance.
-This perk generated eight times more interest among Gen Z employees than among boomers, and tuition assistance garnered 3.7 times more interest among Gen Zers than it did among boomers.2 This tracks with a predictable life arc, which sees people fresh out of college or vocational training more concerned about paying off student loans than older adults who have either long paid theirs off or never had them to begin with.
+This perk generated 41% interest among Gen Z employees compared to 7% of boomers.
+Similarly, tuition assistance attracted 40% interest among Gen Z versus 11% among boomers.2 This tracks with a predictable life arc, which sees people fresh out of college or vocational training more concerned about paying off student loans than older adults who have either long paid theirs off or never had them to begin with.

-Again, though, millennials confound simple generational explanations here.
-Millennials appear somewhat more stressed than other groups regarding financial support, with 44% saying they want a financial wellness program and 45% saying they would value an emergency savings benefit—10 and 9 points higher in importance than other generations.
-This extends to finances regarding physical frailty; millennials rated long-term care insurance and caregiving benefits higher in importance than other generations.2
+Gen Z complicates simple generational explanations in this area.
+Gen Z appears somewhat more stressed than other groups regarding financial support, with 41% saying they want a financial wellness program and 36% saying they would value an emergency savings benefit — 3 and 7 points higher, respectively, than other generations.
+This concern extends to finances regarding physical frailty; Gen Z rated caregiving benefits higher in importance than other generations.2

-Employees value professional benefits at all points of their careers
+Employees value professional benefits at all points during their careers

-If you’re worried about “quiet quitting” among your workforce, employees’ investment in professional benefits may lend you some heart.
-This benefits category fell within a 5-percentage-point range of importance across generations2—meaning that boomers and Gen Zers, each at the alpha and omega of the career spectrum, value them similarly.
+Employees' investment in professional benefits may provide reassurance if you're concerned about "quiet quitting" among your workforce.
+This benefits category fell within a 5-percentage-point range of importance across generations,2 meaning that boomers and Gen Zers — each at the alpha and omega of the career spectrum — value them similarly.

-That’s not to say all types of benefits within this category are valued unilaterally.
-Gen Xers and boomers, despite being likelier to be managers, place less importance on the value of manager training.4 But even among these two older generations, we see a sharp divide about the importance of performance reviews cropping up between Gen X and boomers—Gen X doesn’t want them, boomers do.4
+However, this does not imply that each generation values all types of benefits equally.
+Gen Xers and boomers, despite being likelier to be managers, place less importance on the value of manager training.8 But even among these two older generations, we see a sharp divide about the importance of performance reviews cropping up between Gen X and boomers — Gen X doesn’t want them; boomers do.9

-In another surprise, millennials are the least enthused of all generations about mentorships.4 According to LIMRA research, though, they’re more excited of all groups about career development benefits.
-They’re also most invested in debt management counseling,2 even though Gen Xers carry more debt overall.6
+Furthermore, millennials are the most enthused of all generations about mentorships.8 And they’re more excited than all groups about career development benefits.
+Meanwhile, Gen Z is more invested in debt management, even though Gen Xers carry more debt overall.11

 The best of the rest: the role of emerging benefits

 Other types of benefits bring a mixed range of appreciation.
-Millennials are more eager than other generations for legal service support, Gen Z values pet insurance and societal benefits more than other age groups, and Gen X is the most appreciative of long-term disability coverage.4
+Millennials are more eager than other generations for legal service support, Gen Z values pet insurance and societal benefits more than other age groups, and baby boomers are the most appreciative of long-term disability coverage.2

 Then there’s how benefits are actually enacted.
 Enrollment platforms and mobile options aren’t benefits in and of themselves; they’re routes to get employees the benefits they need.
-But positioning apps, online portals, and other tech-forward communication formats as benefits support can help all employees—particularly Generation Z and millennials—engage more deeply with their benefits.
-Eighty-two percent of all employees agree that it’s important to be able to manage benefits online, showing that this preference isn’t limited to digital natives.3
+But positioning apps, online portals, and other tech-forward communication formats as benefits support can help all employees — particularly Gen Z and millennials — engage more deeply with their benefits.
+Eighty-three percent of all employees agree that it’s important to be able to manage benefits online, showing that this preference isn’t limited to digital natives.10

 Now that you have a grasp on the nuances that both unite and divide the generations in your workforce, you’re ready to investigate solutions.
 Read this companion article to learn what to do from here.